cjohansson/emacs-ssh-deploy/README.md

 * If you press `C-c C-z f` you will **force** upload local file or directory to remote host even if they have external changes.
 * If you press `C-c C-z u` you will upload local file or directory to remote host.
 * If you press `C-c C-z d` you will download the current file or directory from remote host and then reload current buffer.
+* If you press `C-c C-z D` you will delete the current file or directory after a confirmation on local and remote host.
 * If you press `C-c C-z t` you will open a terminal with remote host via `tramp-term`.
 * If you press `C-c C-z b` you will browse current directory on remote host in `dired-mode`.
 * If you press `C-c C-z r` you will rename current file or directory.